-Advertisers can target audience by State, City or Pin Code based on the requirement.
-A typical example of companies that would use this format includes cab aggregators or food delivery companies who would want to reach to the audience in a specific location.
+Advertisers can target audiences by State, City, or Pin Code based on the requirement.
+A typical example of companies that would use this format includes cab aggregators or food delivery companies that would want to reach the audience in a specific location.

 Geo-fencing or Geo-conquesting

-Geo-fencing or Geo-conquesting allows the advertiser to target consumers in a specific distance from a pre-determined location.
-Geo-fencing can be done based on GPS, Wi-Fi, Beacon or Bluetooth signals.
-Geo-fencing can be used retailers, quick-service restaurants or automobile dealers to drive footfalls into the store or distribute coupons.
+Geo-fencing or Geo-conquesting allows the advertiser to target consumers at a specific distance from a pre-determined location.
+Geo-fencing can be done based on GPS, Wi-Fi, Beacon, or Bluetooth signals.
+Geo-fencing can be used by retailers, quick-service restaurants, or automobile dealers to drive footfalls into the store or distribute coupons.

 Points of Interests Targeting

-Advertisers can also use location as a proxy for audience and target users around specific points of interest such as railway stations, airports, shopping malls, universities and IT parks.
-A typical example of this would an e-commerce company targeting users in shopping malls and IT parks.
+Advertisers can also use location as a proxy for the audience and target users around specific points of interest such as railway stations, airports, shopping malls, universities, and IT parks.
+A typical example of this would be an e-commerce company targeting users in shopping malls, and IT parks.

 Custom Segments based on location history

-Advertisers can also develop custom segments based history of real world places visited by users.
-Places visited by a user can also provide insights into life stage and behavioral attributes of the user.
-A typical example of this would an airline targeting a user who frequently visits airports and business class hotels.
+Advertisers can also develop custom segments based history of real-world places visited by users.
+Places visited by a user can also provide insights into the life stage and behavioral attributes of the user.
+A typical example of this would be an airline targeting a user who frequently visits airports and business-class hotels.

-Location-based advertising is more effective when the location data is combined with context such as time and day of the week, weather, phone position (user leaning back or forward).
+Location-based advertising is more effective when the location data is combined with contexts such as time and day of the week, weather, and phone position (user leaning back or forward).